Some examples of use of transfinite induction in analysis: Introduction

 In many situations in analysis we want to prove existence of a certain extremal object, but perhaps such existence is not immediately evident, and we must proceed by approximation.
 If being extremal means maximizing a real valued function, then a typical procedure would be: start from a given admissible object, then modify it by trying to approach the supremum, then modify it again etc...
 If we are sure to approach the supremum fast enough, after a countable number of steps and a limiting procedure we are done.
 We shall informally call this `proof via big steps'.

 In this paper we want to advertise a different kind of argument, that somehow replaces these `big steps' with possibly `small ones'.
-It relies on the fact that any monotone map from the first uncountable ordinal to the reals must be eventually constant, thus if we index our iterative procedure over the ordinals and at every step we try to augment our given real valued function, then regardless of how big our steps are, we are sure that after a countable number of steps we are done anyway.
+It relies on the fact that any monotone map from the first uncountable ordinal to the reals must be eventually constant (we recall the proof of this basic fact in Proposition \ref{prop:omega1r}), thus if we index our iterative procedure over the ordinals and at every step we try to augment our given real valued function, then regardless of how big our steps are, we are sure that after a countable number of steps we are done anyway.

 We shall illustrate this principle with three practical applications, presented in a somehow increasing order of difficulty.

 There is a clear downside in our approach, namely the fact that it relies on concepts such as ordinal numbers and transfinite recursion, that are rarely found in analysis' papers.
 The upside, though, is that it might work even in situations where it is not really clear `how to quantify progresses' in our construction.
 This is the case, in particular , for existence of a the Maximal Global Hyperbolic Development of an initial data set, and in this sense it is no surprise that the original proof in \cite{CBGer69} relied on the Axiom of Choice.
 In this setting, the key observation that allows to reduce the number of Choices to a countable quantity is the statement by Geroch \cite{Ger68}: